zshaian/snipshelf/CONTRIBUTING.md

 - We are following the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) and we expect you to do the same.
 - Pull Request needs an approval of one of person before merging.
 - We use ESLint and Prettier for linting and formatting.
 Additionally, we follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for creating commit messages.
 These processes are automatically triggered by `git hooks` when creating a commits.
-However, you can also manually run linting and formatting using the following commands: `pnpm lint` and `pnpm format`.
+However, you can also manually run linting and formatting using the following commands: `pnpm run lint` and `pnpm run format`.
 - We encourage you to test your changes, and if you have the opportunity, please make those tests part of the Pull Request.
 - If you add new functionality, please provide the corresponding documentation as well and make it part of the Pull Request.
 We use JSDoc, which means most of the time, the documentation is in the same file as the source code.